Atle Solberg, Head of the Secretariat

 Sarah has a Bachelor Degree in Public Management and Governance from Zeppelin University, Germany, and a Master Degree in Development Studies from the Graduate Institute, Geneva.
 Prior to joining PDD, she has worked as Humanitarian Affairs Officer at the German Mission to the UN in Geneva, also covering DRR, Internet Governance, Climate Change/Environment and Human Rights portfolios.
 Sarah speaks German, English, French and Spanish.
 She is passionate about local public administration and thrives on good food, good reads and good friends.
 Each year, as winter approaches, she considers the possibility of ‘climate-induced migration’ to warmer places.

-Sarah is the Policy Officer of the Coordination Unit of the Platform on Disaster Displacement.
+Sarah is the Policy Officer of the Secretariat of the Platform on Disaster Displacement.

 Juan Carlos Méndez, PDD Regional Adviser in Costa Rica